bfenetworks/bfe/docs/en_us/introduction/route.md

 **Basic Rule Table** consists of several "Basic Rules".

-Each Basic Rule includes two conditions:  Host and Path.
+Each Basic Rule includes one or both of two conditions:  Host and Path.

 Destination Cluster is specified by a cluster name, or keyword "ADVANCED_MODE" which indicates to continue searching in Advanced Rule Table.